-The recommended implementation and cost estimations of the developments proposed for Hartfield Park is contained on page 83 and identifies 8 Stage 2 priority projects with a total cost of \$3,785,449.
-A medium to longer term (stage 3) priority development options included a further twelve projects at a total cost of \$9,522,002.
-This provides for a total combined cost of \$13,767,719 (exclusive GST).
+The medium to longer term Stage 2B priority development options have a total cost estimate of \$10,900,712.
+This provides for a total combined cost of Stage 2A and Stage 2B of \$14,763,071 (exclusive GST).
 These figures are based on present day construction costs, square metre rate and inclusive of project management fees, the City's Percent for Public Art Policy and contingencies.